bdemolder/boardgamenights/README.md

 - Please write proper and good commit messages ([Guide](https://github.com/erlang/otp/wiki/writing-good-commit-messages))
 - local.js will always be ignored, the DB connection is injected through heroku, so no need to worry about the DB connection
 - Use spaces, not tabs, 2 spaces = 1 tab
+- Please do check the 'Issues' tab in github, to make sure noone else is working on it.
+And if yo uare working on something, assign yourself to it.

 If anything forementioned needs revision, we will listen.